 Offering customers a variety of ways to pay for your product allows for flexibility and ease.
-In general, there are two ways for customers to pay for usage: Post-paid and pre-paid.
+In general, there are two ways for companies to invoice for subscription-based API access: Post-paid and pre-paid.
 Pre-paid is sometimes also referred to as PAYG, or Pay-As-You-Go.

-Post-paid usage can sometimes lead customers to have billing surprises if they are not tracking their usage closely.
-This can cause headaches for these users and can also cause issues for the service provider.
+Post-paid usage can sometimes lead customers to have billing surprises if they are not tracking their usage or payment details closely.
+This can cause headaches for these users and can also cause issues for the subscription provider.
 The result could be lost customers and lost revenue due to bills adding up that a customer is unable to settle.
 There are plenty of positive and useful situations to use post-paid billing as well.
 Many of the services you use right now are likely post-paid services.

 - #1 - We will set up a User Cohort that will contain users who are out of credits